appscode/blog/content/post/kubedb-v2024.8.21/index.md

 2. In v1alpha2 termination strategy has to be defined at `.spec.terminationPolicy`.
 In v1, this has been updated to `.spec.deletionPolicy`.
 3. `podTemplate` has gone through significant changes in v1 API.
 Now, it has more k8s native specs embedded.
 Find out the complete API in [here](https://github.com/kmodules/offshoot-api/blob/master/api/v2/types.go)

 ## FerretDB

-- Bring FerretDB Ops Manager support for Reconfigure TLS, Vertical Scaling and Horizontal Scaling.
+- Bring **FerretDB OpsRequest** support for `Reconfiguring TLS`, `Vertical Scaling` and `Horizontal Scaling`.
 - Changes in API of FerretDB.
-Now for referring external Postgres as backend, the user just needs to provide the reference of [AppBinding](https://kubedb.com/docs/v2024.6.4/guides/postgres/concepts/appbinding/) of that postgres.
+Now for referring external `Postgres as backend`, the user just needs to provide the reference of [AppBinding](https://kubedb.com/docs/v2024.6.4/guides/postgres/concepts/appbinding/) of that postgres.
 To know more about AppBinding see [this blog](https://appscode.com/blog/post/appbinding/).

 ## Kafka